 Let’s talk about peaches for a minute.
 They’re delicious, obviously, and fuzzy.
 They’re a favorite cobbler filling.
-There’s a water tower in Gaffney, Georgia, called the “Peachoid,” which was built in 1981 and repainted in 2015 to look less like a “giant butt,” thus reducing traffic accidents on nearby Interstate 85.
+There’s a water tower in Gaffney, South Carolina, called the “Peachoid,” which was built in 1981 and repainted in 2015 to look less like a “giant butt,” thus reducing traffic accidents on nearby Interstate 85.

 But what I really want to talk about is the peach’s contribution to sports history.
 In 1891, a Canadian phys ed instructor named James Naismith received an assignment from his boss at the Massachusetts school where he taught (now Springfield College).
 Could Naismith invent a game that could safely be played indoors during the winter and provide sufficient exercise for the energetic young students?

 Naismith had an idea for a game in which two teams tried to throw a ball into a box nailed high on a wall.
 The school janitor was unable to locate any boxes but did have a couple of peach baskets that he was willing to part with.
 Naismith nailed the baskets to the bottom rails of the 10-foot balcony in the gym, created 13 rules, and introduced the game to his students, who enthusiastically began pummeling each other in an attempt to gain possession of the ball and toss it into one of the baskets.
 Since the ball had to be fished out of the basket after every score, these early games were low-scoring affairs (the first one took an entire gym period and ended up 1-0).

 Soon the peach baskets lost their bottoms and eventually were replaced by fabric nets.
 Dribbling was invented (prior to this, players couldn’t move while in possession of the ball).
 And thus, thanks to peaches, the game of basketball (can you hear it now?) was born.